ByJumperX4/dotfiles/README.md

 l : ls -l

 xephinit : runs your, xinitrc in xephir (useful to configure a wm)

-kerncomp : compiles and installs the linux kernel (you must be in the folder of the kernel's sources, only works if genkernel is installed)

 traceroute4ever : useful to test if your internet works